 What Types of Services Do In-Home Caregivers Provide?

 Home care services provide support and assistance with daily tasks and ensure the safety of the individual.
 These tasks include, but are not limited to:

 - Fall prevention

-- Light housekeeping
+- Some housekeeping

 - Medication reminders

-- Meal preparation
+- Meal planning and preparation

-- Mobility and transfer assistance
+- Mobility assistance & stand-by support

 - Running errands

 Do You Care for People Living With Dementia or Other Conditions?